restinthemiddle/restinthemiddle/README.md

 # Restinthemiddle

 **DEVELOPMENT TAKES PLACE IN THE [v2 branch](https://github.com/restinthemiddle/restinthemiddle/tree/v2).
-MAYBE I WILL BACKPORT SOME THINGS FROM THERE, BUT THAT WILL BE PREETTY MUCH ALL!**
+MAYBE I WILL BACKPORT SOME THINGS FROM THERE, BUT THAT WILL BE PRETTY MUCH ALL!**

 ![pulls](https://img.shields.io/docker/pulls/jdschulze/restinthemiddle?style=flat)
 ![semver](https://img.shields.io/github/v/tag/jensschulze/restinthemiddle?style=flat&sort=semver)